-Praise be to the Lord, to God our Savior,
+Praise for my God and Father be to the Lord, to God our Savior,

 I have often found our local Christian bookstore a place of refuge—quiet calm to which I can retreat.
 Friday was no different.
 After a week of spiritual assault from satan over the diagnosis of reoccurring cancer in my baby sister’s life, I declared myself ready to wage war on the enemy.
 So, after time spent in communion with my Heavenly Father, I journeyed to town and the bookstore.